Rsemane/Vmware-Workstation-Pro-On-AzureVM/Deployment.md

 ## Allow ICMP
-Access Powershell as Admin and run the command below.
+Access Powershell as Admin and run the command below on Guest OS and Azure VM.

 ```powershell
 netsh advfirewall firewall add rule name="Allow ICMPv4-In" protocol=icmpv4:8,any dir=in action=allow